 Salmorejo and gazpacho are relatives 🙂 Both are tomato soup, but there are differences in preparation.

 When it comes to salmorejo, it is made mainly of tomatoes and bread with a clove of garlic that are pureed till they are smooth.
 Naturally, salmorejo is thick.
-Frankly, I did not like it, it tasted too bland for my taste.
+Frankly, I did not like it, it tasted too bland.

 Gazpacho has more ingredients like peppers, onions, cucumber, and no bread, so it is not as thick as salmorejo.
 Some add water if it is too thick to their taste.
 In my opinion, gazpacho is more savoury, and I opt for it 🙂 But tastes differ 🙂